Exactly how bad are payday loans?

 That's a $50.00 savings!!!!

-Keep in mind that this is the low end of the interest that some of the Payday lenders charge, it goes much higher.It also does not include renewal fees.
+Keep in mind that this is the low end of the interest that some of the Payday lenders charge, it goes much higher with renewal fees included.

 Borrowing money from a pawnshop does not affect your credit and you don't have to worry about a bounced check.